Who Is New NBI Director?

 Vision as Director

 As the new head of the NBI, Santiago is expected to focus on strengthening investigative capabilities, modernizing crime-fighting techniques, and enhancing coordination with other law enforcement agencies.
 His leadership aims to improve the efficiency and credibility of the bureau while ensuring justice and accountability in high-profile cases.
-The newly appointed Director may introduce improvements to NBI online registration, streamlining background checks and document processing So, you should understand the process before applying.

 With his vast experience and expertise, Director Jaime B. Santiago is set to bring significant reforms to the NBI, reinforcing its role in upholding law and order in the Philippines.